bmoreonrails/rails_tutorial/_chapters/chapter_12.md

   We need users!

   A user should be able to login to your bookstore.
-Once their logged in, any reviews they write can be attributed to them.
+Once they're logged in, any reviews they write can be attributed to them.

   We'll start by adding users to your database.
 {% endaside %}